splanck/vcore/README.md

 A helper script `scripts/build-toolchain.sh` can build a suitable cross‑compiler.
 It downloads and compiles binutils and GCC into `$HOME/opt/cross` (or the directory specified by the `PREFIX` variable).
+The script also installs all required build dependencies on Debian systems using `apt`.
 After running the script, point `CROSS` at the resulting prefix.

 ```bash
 ./scripts/build-toolchain.sh